 Built in Silicon Valley, we have relocated to San Diego to soak up the sun!

-Our company's physical journey aside, we created Accounts Receivalbe software based on the journey of our work experiences.
-The greatest moments of influence and inspiration came from working for internal and external collection agencies in college, and being on the receiving end of A/R and collection activities.
+Our company's physical journey aside, our Accounts Receivable software was inspired by our personal and professional experiences.
+The greatest moments of influence came from working for internal and external collection agencies in college, and being on the receiving end of A/R and collection activities.
 We noticed minimal revenue collection while wasting a tremendous amount of resources.
 Most of our time was spent listening to ringing phones and voicemail greetings.
 10 years ago, people rarely answered their phones.
 Today, we know cultural trends lead to even fewer people answering calls, especially from unknown numbers.
 Why do people still think the best way to "nudge" a person into paying is by repeatedly calling?

 Besides cultural trends, people have been programmed to ignore collection calls.
 The primary reason, they don't expect real help to resolve their delinquent bill.
-In rare cases, they offered rules-based payment plans or used a guessing method, not factoring in the person's actual repayment cababilities.
+In rare cases, they offered rules-based payment plans or used a guessing method, not factoring in the person's actual repayment capabilities.
 Therefore, payment plans were usually not accepted or defaulted.
 This needed to change not only to prevent the customer from write-offs and negative credit score impacts, but also to capture more revenue.
 The solution is to provide custom made payment solutions aligning with a person's financial picture to flip past due accounts into cash.
 We set out to reclaim more revenue, and make a positive impact by helping people avoid getting stuck in the downward spiral of damaged credit.